SPECIAL EVENT - OCTOBER 22, 2025

 This approach embodies the principles of the Industry 5.0 paradigm, focusing on the integration of digital technologies and automation with strategies centered on digital twins and Human Digital Twins in future manufacturing systems.

-A special focus during the event will be placed on productivity, sustainability, and enabling technologies within the framework of funded projects such as the Italian PNRR or other financing fund.
-The event will facilitate discussions between experts from both industry and academia, fostering an exchange of ideas and perspectives.
+With this purpose, a special focus during the event will be placed on productivity, sustainability, and enabling technologies within the framework of funded projects and initiatives, such as the Italian PNRR or other financing funds, through a poster session planned during the Welcome Party.

 ORGANIZED BY